igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 #### Intra-domain RTT measurement

-Taking advantage of the half-RTT measurements it is also possible to calculate the intra-domain RTT which is the portion of the entire RTT used by a flow to traverse the network of a provider (or part of it).
-To achieve this result two observers, able to watch traffic in both directions, must be employed simultaneously at ingress and egress of the network to be measured.
-At this point, to determine the delay between the two observers, it is enough to subtract the two computed upstream (or downstream) RTT components.
+Intra-domain RTT is the portion of the entire RTT used by a flow to traverse the network of a provider.
+To measure intra-domain RTT, two observers capable of observing traffic in both directions must be employed simultaneously at ingress and egress of the network to be measured.
+Intra-domain RTT is difference between the two computed upstream (or downstream) RTT components.

 ~~~~
         =========================================>